+- Railway line;

+- Farm fences:

+- Kleinberg silos;

+- Public roads, including the R327 and Patrysfontein, Kleinberg, Rooikoppies and Vrede gravel roads;

+- Farmsteads and related buildings, including Bartelsfontein, Patrysfontein, Kleinberg, Vrede Rooikoppies and Rooidrif;

+- Telephone lines; and

-- Railway line; - Farm fences; - Kleinberg silos; - Public roads, including the R327 and Patrysfontein, Kleinberg, Rooikoppies and Vrede gravel roads; - Farmsteads and related buildings, including Bartelsfontein, Patrysfontein, Kleinberg, Vrede Rooikoppies and Rooidrif; and - Transmission and distribution lines, including 132kV PetroSA-Proteus, 11/22kV lines along R327, 66kV woodpole line to Proteus from Albertinia, and the variety of 400kV and 132kV lines entering and leaving the Proteus substation.
+- Transmission and distribution lines, including 132 kV PetroSA-Proteus, 11/22 kV lines along R327, 66 kV woodpole line to Proteus from Albertinia, and the variety of 400 kV and 132 kV lines entering and leaving the Proteus substation.

-Alternative 1 route alignment would need to cross the 132kV PetroSA-Proteus transmission line, the R327, the railway line, the 11/22kV distribution lines along the R327, Telkom lines, numerous farm boundary fences as well as a number of 132kV and 400kV lines when entering the Proteus substation.
-Alternative 2 would need to cross the rail line, the 132kV PetroSA-Proteus transmission line, numerous farm boundary fences as well as a number of 132kV and 400kV lines when entering the Proteus substation.
-Alternative 2 would need to cross the rail line, the 132kV PetroSA-Proteus transmission line, numerous farm boundary fences as well as a number of 132kV and 400kV lines when entering the Proteus substation.
-Alternative 3 crosses the railway line, the
+Alternative 1 route alignment would need to cross the 132 kV PetroSA-Proteus transmission line, the R327, the railway line, the 11/22 kV distribution lines along the R327, Telkom lines, numerous farm boundary fences as well as a number of 132 kV and 400 kV lines when entering the Proteus substation.
+Alternative 2 would need to cross the rail line, the 132 kV PetroSA-Proteus transmission line, numerous farm boundary fences as well as a number of 132kV and

-&lt;sup>14 Only in the case of Alternative 3.
+&lt;sup>16 Only in the case of Alternative 3.

-&lt;sup>13 Only in the case of Alternative 1.
+&lt;sup>15 Only in the case of Alternative 1.

-66kV woodpole line to Proteus from Albertinia, numerous farm boundary fences as well as a number of 132kV and 400kV lines when entering the Proteus substation.
+400 kV lines when entering the Proteus substation.
+Alternative 3 crosses the railway line, the 66 kV woodpole line to Proteus from Albertinia, numerous farm boundary fences as well as a number of 132 kV and 400 kV lines when entering the Proteus substation.